MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 4. By default, Group Policy refreshes in the background every 90 minutes.
 If you want to refresh policy assignment immediately (for example, if you're testing in a lab environment), you can use the **gpupdate** command.
 For more information, see [gpupdate](/windows-server/administration/windows-commands/gpupdate).

 After the policy has been applied, the "Office Automatic Updates 2.0" scheduled task must run.
-It will detect the updated policy and update the assigned channel.
+It detects the updated policy and updates the assigned channel.
 When the task runs again, it detects the new assigned channel and Microsoft 365 Apps updates to a new build from that channel.
 The user interface on the client device won't show the updated channel until a build from the new channel is installed.

 > [!NOTE]
 > Above steps work for Microsoft 365 Apps for Enterprise and Microsoft 365 Apps for Business.
 Normally, Microsoft 365 Apps for Business cannot be configured using group policies, but the update channel setting is an exception.